Singapore Cable Car: History

 For a week from 16 March 2004, as part of its 30th anniversary celebrations, the system conducted its 'Surviving the Sky' Challenge in which 34 two-person teams (2 teams withdrew at the last minute) from around Asia attempted to survive the longest in the cable car for 24 hours a day.

 A S$36 million rebuild of the entire system as a modern monocable detachable gondola started on 14 September 2009, and it re-opened on 21 July 2010.
 All the cabins were now metallic black cars with chrome trimming (the current design).
-There are 67 bigger cabins, including World's First 7* VIP Cabin.
+There are 67 bigger cabins, including World's First 7* VIP Glass-Bottomed Cabin.
 The two cables were raised by 30 m to facilitate the bigger cabins, to stand 120 m above sea level.
 Seating capacity was also increased to eight passengers per cabin from six.
 There are also new flip-up seats and a new music system.

 The Sentosa Line, an intra-island cable car was opened on 14 July 2015 and is 890 metres in length, and the older line is now called the Mount Faber Line.
 The lines are not physically linked up, so all visitors must walk 3 to 5 minutes from the original Sentosa station to the Imbiah Lookout station.
 The new line links Siloso Point to the Merlion station, with the Merlion station also providing a link with the Sentosa Express.
+The Merlion station was renamed to Sensoryscape station after the Merlion was demolished and made way for the new Sensoryscape attraction in its place.
 The new S$78 million line has 51 eight-seater cabins and is able to move about 2,200 people per hour in one direction.

+Between 1 May 2023 and 30 September 2023, as part of the lead-up to its 50th anniversary, the system's operators (Mount Faber Leisure Group) collaborated with The Pokémon Company to redecorate the Mount Faber Line cabins with Poké Ball designs; the interiors also featuring Pokémon.

+On 20 March 2024, seven new chrome-finished spherical SkyOrb glass-bottomed cabins entered the Mount Faber Line fleet as part of the 50th anniversary celebrations.